simonsobs/tileviewer/docs/index.md

-# Welcome to Tileviewer
+# Welcome to TileViewer

-Tileviewer is a feature-rich web application for viewing and analyzing astronomical maps.
-Tileviewer uses [OpenLayers](https://openlayers.org/) to render the baselayer maps, source catalogs, and regions of interest.
+TileViewer is a feature-rich web application for viewing and analyzing astronomical maps.
+TileViewer uses [OpenLayers](https://openlayers.org/) to render the baselayer maps, source catalogs, and regions of interest.

 ```{toctree}
    :maxdepth: 3